stitchdata/docs/_integration-schemas/yotpo/emails.md

 description: |
   The `emails` table contains data about every email sent from Yotpo.

+  #### Attribution window {#email-attribution-window}

+  When Stitch replicates data for this table, it will use an attribution window of {{ integration.attribution-window }} to fetch updated email statistics such as opens, clicks, etc. This means that every time a replication job runs, the last 30 days' worth of data will be replicated for this table.

+  Refer to the [Replication](#replication) section for more info and examples of how the attribution window is used to query for data.

 replication-method: "Key-based Incremental"
+attribution-window: true

 api-method:
   name: Email Analytics Raw data